-Hoi An is the one of the most unique cities in Vietnam.
+Hoi An is one of the unique cities in Vietnam.
 The Old Town portion of the city is a UNESCO heritage site and the old architecture is superbly preserved and displayed.
 Hoi An is an extremely popular destination for tourists, but because of the high number of tourists here, it can be overwhelming.
 Nevertheless, we recommend having one full day in Hoi An as it is definitely worth visiting.
 As part of our Custom Itineraries for Vietnam series, here is a guide on how to spend one day in Hoi An.

 1. Tailor some clothes, bags, or shoes

 Custom tailoring is a huge industry in Hoi An.
 Hoi An is home to more than 400 tailoring shops and thousands of tailors who are not only talented at making clothes but are skilled in making shoes and handbags as well!
 Average turn around time for full suits is a day and about 4 hours for handbags or shoes!
 If you are interested in getting custom made items, try to find a shop of your liking as early as possible during your visit.

 Of course, the quality of the goods comes into question when the turnaround time is so quick.
 The truth is that the opinion on this varies from person to person, item to item, and shop to shop.
 Even shops with a solid reputation have been known to make sub-par products.
 A lot of times, the key is to be completely clear on what you want and to communicate it effectively with the shop owners.
 If you happen to be in Saigon before your visit to Hoi An, we recommend that you buy the fabric and materials in Saigon as the choices are more plentiful and usually of better quality.

 Here are recommendations for where to go for custom made items (these are places where we have had good luck, and as much as we want you to have the same positive custom tailoring experience as us, we cannot guarantee it)

 Shoes, Handbags: Friendly Shop Hoi An (please find links in the footnote)